Silver ETF dropped by -1.91 percent – October 5th 2022

 Trading recommendations

 From the technical point of view, the medium-term trend on the currency pair USD/JPY is bullish.
-The price is trading at the level of moving averages.
-The MACD indicator has become inactive.
-Under such market conditions, buy trades can be sought from the support level of 142.57, but with additional confirmation.
-Sell deals can be considered on intraday time frames from the resistance level of 144.21 or 145.00, but only with additional confirmation since the USD/JPY is fundamentally inclined to grow.
+The MACD indicator has become negative, and the price is trading below the moving averages.
+Under such market conditions, buy trades can be searched for on intraday time frames from the support level of 143.00, but with confirmation.
+Sell deals can be sought from the resistance level of 144.66, but only with additional confirmation.

 USD/JPY